 In this page we will take you through the basics of playing our 2-string fretless canjo.
 This canjo guide can be used also to start to learn beginner slide guitar technique on the middle 2 strings of a conventional 6-string instrument.
-(It can also be used to start learning to play our new travel-size mini Cuban cigar box guitar, as our latest instrument has exactly the same number of strings and tuning as the Salvage Sounds canjo – and is similarly fretless to be played with a slide)
+Or a 3-string cigar box guitar – playing on the high-two strings of the instrument, and leaving the low string as bass note.

 There are a couple of key fundamental points to slide playing we must consider.
 The first is to learn to apply just the right amount of pressure on the strings with the slide to achieve a great sound.
 Too loose a contact and the string will rattle and buzz when played with the plucking hand (for the best sound, use a plectrum).
 Too tight and you can deaden the sound and cause inconsistency in the pitch from stretching the string too much.
 The second key point to consider is that unlike playing a guitar or ukulele where the string is held down behind the fret, with slide playing the slide must be directly above the fret-position to play a note of that particular pitch.
 Thus when playing more than one string together, make sure to always hold the slide at a right-angle to the neck so that the slide will be aligned with the fret-positions all the way up the length of it when you play.
 Otherwise the combination of notes from multiple strings played together may sound out of tune.